 The error handling services enable the user to register error handlers and gather error information.

 Chapter 2.
 Installing and configuring DaCS

 The DaCS library should be installed as a component of the Cell BE Software Development Kit.
-In order for it to work correctly:
+Once it is installed no further configuration is necessary.